Jason Hoppner

 Jason Hoppner is a former member of the Australian Men's Handball Team (1995-2011) and former coach of the Australian Women's Handball Team (2013 - 2015).

-Prior to coaching the National Women's Team Jason Hoppner coached the National U20 Men's Team for 4 years leading the team to victory at both the 2010 (Australia) and 2012 (Samoa) IHF Oceania Challenge Trophy.
-In 2013 The team competed at the IHF Challenge Trophy in Mexico.
+Prior to coaching the National Women's Team, Hoppner coached the National U20 Men's Team for 4 years leading the team to victory at both the 2010 (Australia) and 2012 (Samoa) IHF Oceania Challenge Trophy.
+In 2013, Tte team competed at the IHF Challenge Trophy in Mexico.

-In 2013 Jason Hoppner was appointed Women's National Team Coach and participated at the Handball World Championships in Serbia.
+In 2013, Hoppner was appointed Women's National Team Coach and participated at the Handball World Championships in Serbia.

-As a player, Jason Hoppner competed at the 2005 and 2011 Handball World Championships.
+As a player, Hoppner competed at the 2005 and 2011 Handball World Championships.
 Between the years 1998 and 2002 he played in Hungary for the handball teams Csomor (NB1B), Szazhallombatta (NB1) & BP Honved (NB2).